 What if I don’t have three good friends, a la I Love You, Man?

-For how the groomsmen should behave at a bachelor party, click here.
+Wondering how the groomsmen should behave at a bachelor party?
+We have the answers.

 Addendum: a Plunge reader wrote us at [email protected], asking how to choose between two brothers and a best friend that he’s closest to.

 “If I can read between the lines a little bit, it seems you really want to pick your friend as best man but are worried about your brothers’ reaction.
 While The Plunge would typically recommend you pick your brother (singular) over a friend, in this case, it’s really quite simple: since you can’t be expected to choose one of your brothers over the other, you will treat each of them equally as groomsmen, while opting for a neutral friend as the “best man.”
 They should be understanding of this.
 You could say something to them like “If I could have 2 best men I would, but that’s not how it’s done in weddings.”